ULSTC/Portfoliol/readme.md

-First project not learned properly doing as a demo project
+First project,At intial learning , properly doing as a demo project